 • Most peanut-allergic patients are not allergic to soy.

 • Soy lecithin does not contain enough soy protein to cause an allergic reaction even in soy-allergic patients.

 • The inhalers in question were rarely used for asthma.

 • The inhalers in question are no longer on the market.

 • The currently available inhalers do not contain soy lecithin.

 The bottom line: It is safe for patients with peanut allergy and soy allergy to use their asthma inhalers.

-Find out more about asthma, food allergies and food allergy testing for asthmatic patients.
+Find out more about asthma, food allergies.